simonguest/onlogic-offline/README.md

 Stop and restart the containers, and your db container will now be accessible on localhost:3306.
 Use the credentials specified in the docker-compose.yml file.

-Note: The db container won't start if you already have an existing MySQL installation on your host laptop (as port 3306 will already be in use).
+Note: The db container will fail to start if you already have an existing MySQL installation on your host laptop (as port 3306 will already be in use).
 To overcome this, either uninstall MySQL on the host, or bind to a port other than 3306:

 ```
 ports: